Cloudflare

 / Link: <https://example.com/index.md>; rel="alternate"; type="text/markdown" Link: <https://example.com/llms.txt>; rel="index"; type="text/plain"

-site index that OpenNav already advertises inside the HTML <head>.
+alternate and site index that OpenNav already advertises inside the HTML

 OpenNav preserves caller-owned _headers rules and replaces only the block